filipemeneses/fatec-api-doc/methods.md

 ### `public getSchedules (): Promise<string> `

-Will return the schedules with weekday and periods:
+Will return the schedules with weekday and periods

+{% sample lang="js" %}
 ```js
 [
   {